Helicopter Rotor Blade Balancing – Tools, Techniques & Education

-The purpose of this site is to educate the helicopter community in some of the more obscure aspects of Rotor Track & Balance, Blade Balancing and some areas of vibration analysis that have mystified many a pilot and engineer over the years.
+Helicopter Rotor Blade Balancing has long been held as a “Black Art”, a mystical, bewildering area of helicopter maintenance which has predominantly centred around Rotor Track and Balance (RTB).
+The purpose of this site is to educate the helicopter community in some of the more obscure aspects of Rotor Track & Balance (RTB), Blade Balancing and some areas of vibration analysis & HUMS that have mystified many a pilot and engineer over the years.
 We don’t profess to have discovered anything new in Rotor Track & Balance or vibration analysis.
 But we would like to centralise and publicise many aspects of these black arts that have traditionally been kept closely guarded and defended secrets, in particular by the engineering community.
+Often called “rotor smoothing”, Rotor track and balance has often been thought of in isolation to many other aspects which affects the “smoothing” of the helicopter – the rotor merely being one aspect of this process.

 We would also like to educate the helicopter community in one particular area of Blade Balancing which RWAS believes has been inadvertently overlooked for many years in the Helicopter operational & support arenas of the industry.
 Namely, the importance of controlling and maintaining the Rotor Blade Static balance.